Health data security is a topic that frequently makes headlines due to the rising threat of cyberattacks targeting healthcare systems.

 Following the release of this private information, many reacted on social media, from MPs to legal experts and privacy campaigners.
 Lancashire police commented that Ms Bulley was categorised as "high-risk" as soon as she went missing due to some vulnerabilities, and they wanted to expand on that.

-"People are asking rightly how does the reproductive status of a woman who has gone missing relate to the bid to find her and would that same information be put in the public domain if she were a man."
+"People are asking rightly how the reproductive status of a woman who has gone missing relate to the bid to find her and would that same information be put in the public domain if she were a man."